BeratDM/UI-Specifications-for-Administrative-Users-Page/UI Specifications Document.md

 # User Management Screen

 This page is accessed with authorization only.
-Users Page displays the registered users and allows to create a new user.
+It displays the registered users and allows to create a new user.

 This page has three parts: